 I made this for a neighbor’s home-brew party.
 It seemed like an excellent beer food.
 And it was, based on how quickly it disappeared!
 The recipe is from Mark Bittman’s How to Cook Everything Vegetarian, though I tweaked it a little.
 Garbanzo bean (or chickpea) flour is easier to find in these gluten-free times.
 I found it in the natural food aisle of my local King Soopers among all the other more esoteric flours brought to you by Bob’s Red Mill.
 It’s a brand I love not for the gluten-free stuff, since I eat gluten with great relish, but because they carry lots of interesting things, like buckwheat flour, multigrain cereals, and polenta.

-I used a 12″ cast-iron griddle – the one in the photo – but Bittman says you can use a 12″ skillet or pizza pan with a raised edge because the batter is quite thin.
+I used a 12″ cast-iron griddle – the one in the photo – but Bittman says you can use a 12″ skillet or pizza pan with a raised edge.
+The batter is quite thin and will run off the edge if the pan doesn’t have a raised edge.
 Make sure it’s well-seasoned or non-stick to avoid sticking.

 (serves 4-6 as a side dish, 12 as an nibble with beer)